Short answer: Aamu.app is an all-in-one productivity tool

 Answers can link back to the original Aamu objects, so AI does not become a competing source of truth.
 It helps people find and understand the work; the task, Doc, meeting, ticket, or database row remains the source.

 Permissions are part of retrieval.
 Company-level knowledge stays within the team, project information is limited to projects the person can access, and user-owned sources such as email have an additional owner check.
 The model is given only the context the signed-in person is allowed to see.
+Teams can configure their AI provider and model at team level, including supported hosted providers and OpenAI-compatible local endpoints.

 AI should work inside the workflow